Semi-Analytic Modeling of Dark Matter Subhalo Encounters with Thin Stellar Streams: Statistical Predictions for GD-1-like Streams in CDM: Methodology

-where $V_c = 229$ km/s, $R_0 = 8$ kpc, and $q = 0.9$.
-This choice of potential is made for computational simplicity given the way the package is written, but is inconsistent with the form of the MW potential within \SatGen{}.
-However, this inconsistency is not expected to qualitatively change any results of this study given the results of Figure~\ref{fig:subhalo-density}, which show that the probability distribution for subhalo values of interest is extremely flat in the region where a GD-1-like stream resides.
-Therefore, changes that affect the GD-1 orbit by small amounts would result in tiny changes to gap formation properties.

-The stream is evolved and the 3D locations of the stream test particles are obtained for each \SatGen{} snapshot, which are approximately 60 Myrs apart.
-Then, a cubic spline function is fit for each particle across all snapshots, and the resulting interpolation function is used to evaluate test particle locations on a much finer time grid.
-To obtain the subhalo locations on the same time grid, we take two consecutive \SatGen{} snapshots and compute the subhalo orbital trajectory between them by solving the equations of motion assuming that the host potential does not change during the 60~Myrs, which is an excellent approximation.
-This procedure, performed in the range (0.5--4.5)~Gyrs ago, provides subhalo and stream locations and velocities over a finely sampled grid in time, enabling accurate tracking of close encounters.
+\apjbf{The stream is evolved separately in each host realization and the 3D locations of the stream test particles are obtained for each \SatGen{} snapshot, which are approximately 60 Myrs apart.} Then, a cubic spline function is fit \apjbf{for each particle's position and velocity across all snapshots}, and the resulting interpolation function is used to evaluate test particle locations on a much finer time grid.\footnote{\apjbf{The spline interpolation leads to a percent level error of the position and velocity of the stream track.}} To obtain the subhalo locations on the same time grid, we take two consecutive \SatGen{} snapshots and compute the subhalo orbital trajectory between them by \apjbf{solving the equations of motion in the host potential, assuming that the potential does not change during the 60~Myrs, which is an excellent approximation.} This procedure, performed in the range (0.5--4.5)~Gyrs ago, provides subhalo and stream locations and velocities over a finely sampled grid in time, enabling accurate tracking of close encounters.

 Crude initial cuts are then placed to identify the most interesting encounters for further analysis.
 A subhalo is selected for further analysis if it approaches within a distance of five times its initial (infall) scale radius.
 This cut is particularly useful in removing unwanted encounters, since it is dynamically scaled for each subhalo given that more massive subhalos, with correspondingly larger scale radii, can more easily impart larger velocity kicks on stream particles.
 For each close approach we determine the duration of the encounter in units of \SatGen{} snapshots by linearly interpolating the subhalo's position between snapshots to find the time at which it enters and exits the distance threshold specified above.
 We then define two times, $t_\mathrm{pre}$ at the start of the entry snapshot and $t_\mathrm{post}$ at the end of the exit snapshot.
-Furthermore, to remove encounters which adiabatically change the orbit, we require $(t_\mathrm{post}-t_\mathrm{pre}) \leq 250$ Myr.
+We require \apjbf{$(t_\mathrm{post}-t_\mathrm{pre}) \leq 250$ Myr to remove encounters that only change the orbit adiabatically.}

 The next step in the analysis is to identify stream--subhalo encounters that have higher probabilities of creating stream gaps.
 This is done by calculating impulse curves along the stream and projecting them onto the direction parallel to the stream~\citep{Erkal:2015a} (at this point in the analysis, the stream is modeled as a 1D curve, and therefore this procedure is well defined).
 A schematic diagram of a stream--subhalo interaction and the corresponding coordinate system we defined is shown in Figure~\ref{fig:stream_schematic}.
 Other features, such as spur formation, could be studied by also considering impulses in the perpendicular directions; however, this is beyond the scope of the current work and will be considered in follow-up studies.
 The shape of this parallel impulse curve provides additional information that can be used to select the most interesting events.